Pezzo di cuore

-"Pezzo di cuore" is a song by Italian singers Emma Marrone and Alessandra Amoroso.
-It was written by Dario Faini and Davide Petrella and produced by Faini.
+"Pezzo di cuore" is a song recorded by Italian singers Emma and Alessandra Amoroso.
+It was written by Davide Petrella and composed by Dario Faini and produced by the latter.
+It was released by Universal Music Group and Polydor Records on 15 January 2021 and included in Emma's first compilation Best of Me.

-It was released by Universal Music Group and Polydor Records on 15 January 2021.
 "Pezzo di cuore" peaked at number 2 on the Italian FIMI Singles Chart and was certified platinum in Italy.

 Background

 About the collaboration, the singers explained "we are friends, accomplices, raised in the same land and with the same values: we do not need to hide from each other".
 The song is "a dialogue between two women, two friends, with two paths and two different personalities but both always in search of the truth of their emotions.
 The song, in fact, precisely speaks of this: to find the right way to experience feelings in an authentic way, starting from one's love for oneself".

 Music video

 The music video for the song was released on YouTube on 18 January 2021.
 It was realized in black & white and it was directed by Bendo.